 They obtained Kung Fu Cheats that made them martial art masters, gradually organized their own army, and kept expanding and winning.

 To bring people a peaceful world, they complied with their long-term enemy, marshal, and Prince of Qin Li Shimin (599 — 649), and later assisted him to initiate the Xuanwumen Incident.

-After having succeeded, Li Shimin was enthroned as Emperor Taizong of Tang, these two brothers left and lived seclusive lives.
+After having succeeded, Li Shimin was enthroned as Emperor Taizong of Tang, and these two brothers left and lived seclusive lives.